garnix-io/nixos-compose/README.md

 ## todo

-- make sure that `nixos-compose stop` cleans up in the storageDir
+- make sure that `nixos-compose down` cleans up in the storageDir